 Nonprofit Org Chart Templates — Free Examples & Structures

 Nonprofit org charts are different.
 The board governs but does not manage.
-The executive director runs the show.
-Pick the template that matches your organization's size, customize it, and view it in Org Chart Studio.
+The executive director runs operations.
+Pick the template that fits your organization's size, add your actual team, and export a clean chart for your next grant application or board meeting.

 How to use these templates